 This area can be productive.
 The extra nutrients from the hatchery nearby means more bugs.
-I at times jokingly call this stretch “The Toilet Bowl.”
+Some hatchery staff members call this stretch “The Toilet Bowl.”
 All the organic material that flows from the hatchery outflow pipe means that Simulium, or black flies, are particularly common.
 Conditions at times make for easy fishing, which is why some call it “The Kiddie Pool.”

 However, the elbow-to-elbow dynamic isn’t for me, and I have to be in the right mood to go.

 Note that the fish see the same store-bought flies over and over and are conditioned.
 So, fly selection is key:

 - Those from Dan Trela work extremely well, and he also is a friendly source for techniques and strategies.
 For those who are open to it, his pellet flies do well.
 Dan also ties a number of flies that look unusual and are effective.
 I’ve seen other anglers throw these variants and experience quite a day.